JanekWMJ/J-Rectifier/README.md

 Here's a repository of the J Rectifier plugin created by Jan Mądrzyk.

-J Rectifier is a QGIS plugin, compatible with 2.x wersions of QGIS software
+J Rectifier is a QGIS plugin, compatible with 2.x versions of QGIS software

 ----Little bit more about the plugin-----